-While inflation, interest rates and foreign currency exchange rates may be less volatile in the second half of 2023, fluctuations in these indicators are uncertain and could result in further adverse impacts to our reported results.
+Fluctuations in inflation, interest rates and foreign currency exchange rates are uncertain and could result in further adverse impacts to our reported results.
 For a further discussion of the potential impacts of the global macroeconomic conditions on our business, please see Part I, Item III and "Risk Factors" in Part II, Item 1A below.